cdslaborg/paramonte/src/interface/Python/setup/README.md

 ParaMonte has been developed while bearing the following design goals in mind:

--  Full automation of all Monte Carlo simulations to the highest levels possible to ensure the highest-level of user-friendliness of the library and minimal time investment requirements for building, running, and post-processing of simulation models.
+-  **Full automation** of all Monte Carlo simulations to the highest levels possible to ensure the highest-level of user-friendliness of the library and minimal time investment requirements for building, running, and post-processing of simulation models.
--  Interoperability of the core library with as many programming languages as currently possible, including C/C++, Fortran, Python, with ongoing efforts to support other popular programming languages.
+-  **Interoperability** of the core library with as many programming languages as currently possible, including C/C++, Fortran, Python, with ongoing efforts to support other popular programming languages.
--  High-Performance meticulously-low-level implementation of the library to ensure the fastest-possible Monte Carlo simulations.
+-  **High-Performance** meticulously-low-level implementation of the library to ensure the fastest-possible Monte Carlo simulations.
--  Parallelizability of all simulations via two-sided/one-sided MPI/Coarray communications while requiring zero-parallel-coding efforts from the user.
+-  **Parallelizability** of all simulations via two-sided/one-sided MPI/Coarray communications while requiring zero-parallel-coding efforts from the user.
--  Virtually zero-dependence on external libraries to ensure hassle-free ParaMonte library builds and ParaMonte simulation runs.
+-  **Zero-dependence** on external libraries to ensure hassle-free ParaMonte library builds and ParaMonte simulation runs.
--  Fully-deterministic reproducibility and automatically-enabled restart functionality for all simulations up 16 digits of precision as requested by the user.
+-  **Fully-deterministic reproducibility** and automatically-enabled restart functionality for all simulations up 16 digits of precision as requested by the user.
--  Comprehensive-reporting and post-processing of each simulation and its results, as well as their automatic storage in external files to ensure the simulation results will be comprehensible and reproducible at any time in the distant future.
+-  **Comprehensive-reporting and post-processing** of each simulation and its results, as well as their automatic storage in external files to ensure the simulation results will be comprehensible and reproducible at any time in the distant future.

 Installation
 ============